Clustox/swift-style-guidelines/README.md

 ### Prefer structs over classes

 <p>
-In Swift, struct are way more powerful than their counterparts.
+In Swift, the structs are way more powerful than their counterparts.
 Like class, struct can also have properties, methods, protocols, extensions and initialisers.

-So except inheritance, structs are very much classes in Swift and are really lightweight and faster when it comes to processing.
+So except inheritance, structs are very much classes in Swift and are really light-weight and faster when it comes to processing.
 Inheritance itself is not a good enough reason to use classes.
 It can be achieved by using protocols and Composition, which is highly supported in Swift.
 </p>

 ### Error Handling